-Comparing the pressure cooker, this one has a few benefits to it.
+Compared to the pressure cooker, this one has a few benefits.
 For example, because it cooks food in less time, it preserves nutrients in the food.
 In addition, you don’t have to deal with unhealthy chemicals like what you might encounter when grilling or baking food.
 Cooking meats at high temperatures, such as when grilling, can produce a cancer-causing chemical known as heterocyclic amines.

 More heat-sensitive nutrients, such as Vitamin C and folate, get preserved in the pressure cooker.
 It does destroy some nutrients, but this would happen with other cooking methods too.
 The speed of the pressure cooker helps to lower how many are lost.

 When we say healthy here, we mean overall.
 Healthy also depends on what you put in the pressure cooker.

 The thermal cooker resembles the pressure cooker in that certain parts can go in the dishwasher and others need hand washing.
 Like with the pot of the pressure cooker, you can put the inner pot of the thermal cooker in the dishwasher.

 With the outer pot, you need to exercise more care.
 Never submerge the outer pot of the thermal cooker in water.
 You should also never put it in the dishwasher.
 Grab a wet cloth and lightly wipe it clean.

 The pressure cooker can be cleaned similarly.
 However, clean-up with a pressure cooker requires great care because leftover food can clog the safety valve and cause it to explode.

 You must clean it well after each use.
 Depending on the pressure cooker, it may be hard to reach places to clean up.
 That can make cleaning more difficult.